 To accomplish this, you’ll want to hold the tennis ball in your fingertips, which has the benefit of removing your finger joints from the equation, while also ensuring nothing gets in the way of the ball the moment you release it from your hand.

-The following image shows examples which should help you hold a tennis ball just right.
+The following image shows examples that should help you hold a tennis ball just right.

-The image furthest to the left, shows an example of holding a tennis ball too deep within your palm, which brings all of your fingers into the mix and significantly increases the likelihood of an inaccurate toss.
+The image furthest to the left shows an example of holding a tennis ball too deep within your palm, which brings all your fingers into the mix and significantly increases the likelihood of an inaccurate toss.

-In the third photo from the right, the ball isn’t terribly positioned, but what you’ll find is that you still may get some rolling action off of the tips of your fingers.
+In the third photo from the right, the ball’s position isn’t terrible, but what you’ll find is that you still may get some rolling action off of the tips of your fingers.
 If the ball is rolling off your fingers, it’s going to be significantly more challenging to achieve consistency with your toss.

-The final image on the right is held just right.
+The final image on the right is ideal.
 The ball is held at your fingertips while still providing sufficient grip.

-Helpful tip: don’t grip the ball in your fingertips too hard.
-In fact, I recommend that you hold the ball more like an egg so that you remove tension from your tossing arm, which allows you to release the ball quickly and toss more smoothly.
+Don’t grip the ball at your fingertips too hard.
+I recommend that you hold the ball more like an egg so that you remove tension from your tossing arm, which allows you to release the ball quickly and toss more smoothly.